Wyoming

 Sports betting & gambling legislation in WY

 Wyoming has a lower legal sports betting age, with bettors required to be at least 18 to place a legal wager.
 All bettors aged 18 or older can remotely register to create accounts on the five mobile betting apps available in Wyoming.
-The Wyoming Gaming Commission upholds all rules and regulations concerning sports betting in the Equality State.
+The Wyoming Gaming Commission enforces all rules and regulations related to sports betting in the Equality State.

-Over time, the state has made several amendments to the sports betting bill, but discussions regarding sports betting have not been especially frequent during legislative sessions.
-Consequently, it may take longer for the state to tackle issues such as the legality of iGaming or online poker.
+Over time, the state has made several amendments to the sports betting bill, but discussions regarding sports betting have not been commonplace during legislative sessions.
+Consequently, it may take the state longer to address issues such as the legality of iGaming or online poker.

 Are online casinos legal in Wyoming?No